Narcisse-Fortunat Belleau: Political career

 In 1852, he was appointed to the Legislative Council of the Province of Canada.
 He became a Queen's Counsel in 1854.
 In 1857, he was named speaker of the Legislative Council and so became a member of the Executive Council.
 He was knighted in 1860.
 He became premier for Canada East and receiver general in 1865 on the death of Sir Étienne-Paschal Taché and served in that role until Confederation.
 He was nominated for a seat in the Senate of Canada in 1867 but withdrew when he was named the first Lieutenant Governor of Quebec in July of the same year.
 He refused a seat in the Senate when he retired from this post in 1873.
 He was made a Knight Commander of the Order of St Michael and St George in 1879.

 Later life

 After politics, Belleau continued to sit on the board of the Quebec Bank and took an active role in social functions.
 He maintained his political influence.

+Belleau was involved in some significant litigation later in his life.
+He had invested in debentures issued by a Quebec toll-road company, authorised under pre-Confederation laws.
+When the company defaulted on the bonds, he and other bond-holders sued the federal government for payment of the principal and interest.
+Although the plaintiffs were successful in the Supreme Court of Canada, the decision was overturned by the Judicial Committee of the Privy Council in London, at that time the highest court of appeal for the British Empire, including Canada.
+In The Queen v Belleau, the Judicial Committee held that by the terms of the statute, the federal government was not liable for either principal or interest.

 He died at Quebec City in 1894 and left his fortune, which contemporaries estimated as between $200,000 and $400,000, to his nephew.